galaxyproject/training-material/topics/ecology/tutorials/remote-sensing/tutorial.md

 {: .details}

-In this tutorial, we'll be working on Sentinel 2 data extracted from the Copernicus portal, Scihub.
+In this tutorial, we'll be working on Sentinel 2 data extracted from the Theia Land portal.
 First those data will be prepared.
 After pre-processing to fit the input format of the tools, we'll see how to calculate biodiversity metrics.

 > <agenda-title></agenda-title>